EEG and epilepsy

 In EEG, there is usually not such a clear artifact caused by the heartbeats: cleaning for cardiac artifacts is not part of the standard processing pipeline.
 Eye movements typically cause huge artifacts on the frontal channels and need to be marked as bad or corrected.
 In the present case, the patient is sleeping, therefore there are no blinks, but we can observe a lot of fast eye movements during the periods of REM sleep, and other slower eye movements in the rest of the recordings.

 The SSP technique is not adapted for cleaning events for which we cannot set markers, and in general it is not suitable for low-density EEG.
-The topographies are a lot smoother in EEG than in MEG, it is more difficult to identify a spatial filter that targets one specific artifact with a simple spatial PCA decomposition, especially with a very low number of sensors.
+The topographies are a lot smoother in EEG than in MEG, it is more difficult to identify a spatial filter that targets one specific artifact with a simple spatial PCA decomposition, especially with a low number of sensors.

 The ICA approach (Independent Component Analysis) is much more popular in the EEG community.
 It relies on the the same logic as the SSP: identifying spatial topographies that are specific from an artifact and then removing them from the recordings.
 But instead of simply identifying the most powerful spatial components with a PCA decomposition, it tries to identify components that are independent in time.
-Using the information from the time dimension makes it possible to work with a very low number of sensors, and to identify some components of the signal that are completely uncorrelated with the others.
+Using the information from the time dimension makes it possible to work with a lower number of sensors, and to identify some components of the signal that are completely uncorrelated with the others.

-We will illustrate now how to compute some projectors to remove the contaminations from the eye movements with the Infomax algorithm.
 To make it run fast on most computers, we will not process the full recordings but only a short segment which contains a lot of eye movements: [500,700]s.